 This is a follow up story for Kenji ROI.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Danny Carlson, founder of Kenji ROI, one of the fastest-growing Amazon listing optimization agencies.

 We sell a full range of listing optimization and Amazon Ads services to brands looking to grow sales on the Amazon marketplace.
 Amazon product photography, listing copywriting, Amazon SEO, video, PPC management.

 We’re doing more than $100k per month in revenue and just crossed the 20 full-time team members mark.